 • Make sure to rinse the rice very well to remove any extra starch.
 This will make for rice that’s light and fluffy and not clumpy.

-• Let the rice rest for at least 5 minutes so that any extra liquid evaporates.
+• Let the rice rest for 5 minutes so that any extra liquid evaporates.
+This is key to fluffy rice!

 • Add salt depending on your main dish.
 If you are serving the pilaf with sauce, use less salt so that the rice can soak in the sauce.
 Or, if you’re serving it plain, add more salt for extra flavor!